-BRICK LANE 1978: THE TURNING POINT is a major new heritage project exploring the May 1978 anti-racist uprising organised by the Bengali community around Brick Lane.
+This major new heritage project explores the history around the 1978 anti-racist uprising organised by the Bengali community around Brick Lane.

 The project will also produce a short documentary film, touring exhibition, public events programme and school’s study pack.